reloadedd/Zero/README.md

 - Secure way to hold private keys in the Android app?
 [StackOverflow](https://security.stackexchange.com/a/242398)
 - Flutter Welcome Screen With PageView.
 [Joseph Ajayi](https://medium.com/@adekoyeajayi/flutter-welcome-screen-with-pageview-624e20001bdb)
 - How to Build a Chat App UI With Flutter and Dart. [freeCodeCamp](https://www.freecodecamp.org/news/build-a-chat-app-ui-with-flutter/)
+- Learning how to use AWS Amplify in Flutter.
+[LogRocket Blog](https://blog.logrocket.com/learning-aws-amplify-flutter/)
+- How to generate safe RSA keys deterministically using a seed?
+[StackOverflow](https://stackoverflow.com/a/72047475)

 ## Changelog
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),